rlabrecque/Steamworks.NET-Docs/installation.md

 	* Reference the built assembly (Steamworks.NET.dll) in your project.
 	* Start coding!
 Call SteamAPI.Init() before starting up your renderer.
 * B: Copy `Plugins/Steamworks.NET` into your C# project.
 In Visual Studio open your project properties, change to the Build tab and define `STEAMWORKS_WIN` or `STEAMWORKS_LIN_OSX` globally via `Conditional compilation symbols`.
 	* This is only recommended if your binary is not portable across platforms already.
 If you ship on multiple platforms you must have multiple build targets for each platforms.
-Please prefer the second route.
+Please prefer the first route.

 * When you build your application the following files must be copied into the output dir:
 	* All Platforms:
 		* **steam_appid.txt** - Required for testing your application outside of steam. *Do not ship this to customers!*